 Reading Speed Improvement.
 Evaluating websites.
 PQRST method.
 Skimming.
 Critical Reading.
 Reading Strategies | Saint Mary's College.
 Learning Outcomes Students will learn what factors hinder reading efficiency and intervention techniques to improveStudents will learn techniques to improve their reading speed and comprehensionStudent will learn to view reading as an active processStudent will learn to use his/her textbook as an essential toolStudent will understand different active learning methods and choose the best one to fit the course (e.g.

 SQ3R) Knowing what you need to get out of your reading will help you choose the appropriate learning strategy and set your reading speed.
+The appropriate choice helps to maximize comprehension and reading efficiency.
+There are many factors that contribute to slow reading speed.
+Concentration Are you unable to concentrate for a specific block of time that allows you to complete a task (e.g. reading a full text chapter)?
+If you answered yes to one or all of the above questions then concentration may be an issue for you.
+Where do you study?
+Vocabulary Comprehension Reading Speed.
 Cornell Learning Strategies Center.
 Active Reading Strategies - Active Reading Strategies - McGraw Center - Princeton University.

 Academic Support Programs | Textbook Reading Strategies.
 Before You Read Preview.
 Getting the big picture enhances retention of details.
 You learn best from general to specific. • Read chapter objectives, headings and subheadings. • Look over charts and pictures in the chapter • Read the bold and italicized words to become familiar with the chapter vocabulary. • Read chapter summaries and questions at the end of the chapter.
 Question.
 While You Read Reflect. . • Visualize the material. . • Read aloud especially if it is complicated. . • Answer the questions you created.